National Institutes of Health.

 All rights in these inventions have been assigned to the Government of the United States of America.

 The N6 antibody has evolved a unique mode of binding that depends less on a variable area of the HIV envelope known as the V5 region and focuses more on conserved regions, which change relatively little among HIV strains.
 This allows N6 to tolerate changes in the HIV envelope, including the attachment of sugars in the V5 region, a major mechanism by which HIV develops resistance to other VRC01-class antibodies.
 N6 was shown in pre-clinical studies to neutralize approximately 98 percent of HIV isolates tested.
 The studies also demonstrate that N6 neutralizes approximately 80 percent of HIV isolates which were resistant to other antibodies of the same class, and does so very potently.
 Its breadth and potency makes N6 a highly desirable candidate for development in therapeutic or prophylactic strategies.
-An abstract of the subject invention was published in the Federal Register on March 13, 2017.
+An abstract for this invention was published in the Federal Register on March 13, 2017.

 This notice is made in accordance with 35 U.S.C.
 209 and 37 CFR part 404.
 The prospective exclusive patent commercialization license will be royalty bearing and may be granted unless within fifteen (15) days from the date of this published notice, the National Institute of Allergy and Infectious Diseases receives written evidence and argument that establishes that the grant of the license would not be consistent with the requirements of 35 U.S.C.
 209 and 37 CFR part 404.